Wayne State University

-Wayne State University (WSU) is a public research university in Detroit, Michigan.
-It is Michigan's third-largest university.
-Founded in 1868, Wayne State consists of 13 schools and colleges offering approximately 350 programs to nearly 24,000 graduate and undergraduate students.
-Wayne State University, along with the University of Michigan and Michigan State University, compose the University Research Corridor of Michigan.
+Wayne State University (WSU) is a public research university in Detroit, Michigan, United States.
+Founded in 1868, Wayne State consists of 13 schools and colleges offering approximately 375 programs.
+It is Michigan's third-largest university with nearly 24,000 graduate and undergraduate students.
+Wayne State University, along with Michigan State University, Michigan Technological University, and the University of Michigan, comprise Michigan's University Research Corridor.
 Wayne State is classified among "R1: Doctoral Universities – Very high research activity".

 Wayne State's main campus comprises 203 acres linking more than 100 education and research buildings.
-It also has four satellite campuses in Macomb, Wayne and Jackson counties.
+It also has three satellite campuses in Macomb and Wayne counties.
 The Wayne State Warriors compete in the NCAA Division II Great Lakes Intercollegiate Athletic Conference (GLIAC).

 History

-The Wayne State University was established in 1868 as the Detroit Medical College by five returning Civil War veterans.
+Wayne State University was established in 1868 as the Detroit Medical College by five returning Civil War veterans.
 The college charter from 1868 was signed by founder Theodore Andrews McGraw, M.D., a University of Michigan graduate (B.A.
 1859).
 In 1885, the Detroit College of Medicine merged with its competitor, the Michigan College of Medicine and they consolidated buildings.
-After the reorganization McGraw became the first president and dean holding these positions until his retirement in 1915.
-These institutions are incarnated today as the Wayne State University School of Medicine.
+After the reorganization, McGraw became the first president and dean.
+The institutions evolved into the Wayne State University School of Medicine.

 In 1881, the Detroit Normal Training School for Teachers was established by the Detroit Board of Education.
 In 1920, after several relocations to larger quarters, the school became the Detroit Teachers College.
 The Board of Education voted in 1924 to make the college a part of the new College of the City of Detroit.
-This eventually became the Wayne State University College of Education.
+Eventually it became the Wayne State University College of Education.

 In 1917, the Detroit Board of Education founded the Detroit Junior College and would make Detroit Central High School's Old Main Hall its campus.
 Detroit's College of Pharmacy and the Detroit Teachers College were added to the campus in 1924, and were organized into the College of the City of Detroit.
 The original junior college became the College of Liberal Arts.
 The first bachelor's degrees were awarded in 1925.
-The College of Liberal Arts of the College of the City of Detroit is today the Wayne State University College of Liberal Arts and Sciences.
+The College of Liberal Arts of the College of the City of Detroit became the Wayne State University College of Liberal Arts and Sciences.

 Recognizing the need for a good law school, a group of lawyers, including Allan Campbell, the school's founding dean, established Detroit City Law School in 1927 as part of the College of the City of Detroit.
-Originally structured as a part-time evening program, the school's first class graduated with the bachelor of laws degree (LL.B.) in 1928 and achieved full American Bar Association in 1939.
-The school is known today as Wayne State University Law School.
+Originally structured as a part-time evening program, the school's first class graduated with the bachelor of laws degree (LL.B.) in 1928 and achieved full American Bar Association accreditation in 1939.
+The school became Wayne State University Law School.